 Create Test Model (Harness) for Simulation

-You use a Simulink test model only for simulation.
-After simulation testing, generate code from the export-function model, and then integrate exported function code with an externally coded scheduler.
+Use a Simulink test model only for simulation.
+After simulation testing, generate code from the export-function model.
+Then, integrate exported function code with an externally coded scheduler.

 Add a Function-Call Generator block.
 Set Sample time to

 0.1.
 Connect the block to the function_call_100ms input port.

 Add a second Function-Call Generator block.
 Set Sample time to